-Only for the VET field: The learning outcomes are recognised/validated following the same arrangements and criteria used in mobility activities under Key Action 1.
+Only for the VET field: The expert should verify that the learning outcomes are recognised/validated following the same arrangements and criteria used in mobility activities under Key Action 1.
 Recommended recognition tools: ECVET, Europass.

-Only for the Higher Education field: The learning outcomes are recognised/validated following the same arrangements and criteria used in mobility activities under Key Action 1, in line with the Erasmus Charter for Higher Education (ECHE).
+Only for the Higher Education field: The expert should verify that the learning outcomes are recognised/validated following the same arrangements and criteria used in mobility activities under Key Action 1, in line with the Erasmus Charter for Higher Education (ECHE).
 Recommended recognition tool: ECTS.

-Only for the Youth field: Learning outcomes are recognised following the same arrangements and criteria used in mobility activities under Key Action 1, and notably through the use of Youthpass.
+Only for the Youth field: The expert should verify that learning outcomes are recognised following the same arrangements and criteria used in mobility activities under Key Action 1, and notably through the use of Youthpass.